 Professor Rudstam's overall research goals concern food web dynamics and the interactions between fisheries management and ecosystem processes.
 It spans topics from submerged aquatic vegetation, hydrodynamics models, and invertebrate and zooplankton ecology to fish ecology, fish-eating birds, and anglers.
 Cornell Biological Field Station Guide to Fisheries Acoustic Analysis

 Professor Schneider's program focuses on integrated, watershed-based, and sustainable water resource management in the face of climate change.
-Current areas of research include the role of roadside ditches in flooding, droughts, and downstream water quality and how restoration of organic matter in wetland and terrestrial soils can help to improve hydrologic and biogeochemical functions.
+Current areas of research include the role of roadside ditches in flooding, droughts, and downstream water quality and how restoration of organic matter in wetland and terrestrial soils can help to improve hydrologic and bio-geochemical functions.

 Suresh A. Sethi joined the Department of Natural Resources in 2016.
-He is a Courtesy Assistant Professor in fishery and aquatic sciences, and is the Assistant Unit Leader of the New York Cooperative Fish and Wildlife Research Unit.
+He is an Assistant Professor in fishery and aquatic sciences, and is the Assistant Unit Leader of the New York Cooperative Fish and Wildlife Research Unit.
 Suresh is a fisheries ecologist and focuses on quantitative analyses to inform natural resource management problems.

 Peter Smallidge's overall goal is to integrate extension and research in support of productive and healthy forest ecosystems in New York and the Northeast.
 His research and extension activities focus on forest management impacts on landscape quality, forest regeneration and its limitations imposed through high-grading, and healthy and productive sugarbushes.
-Forest Connect

 Professor Stedman's teaching, outreach, and research focus on the interaction between social and ecological systems.
 He is particularly interested the challenges that rapid social and ecological changes pose for the sustainability of forested ecosystems, watersheds, and human communities.